 The bottom line: Edge support makes it possible to sit or lie on the edge of the bed without the mattress collapsing.
 Saatva and Casper both use a foam border for solid edge support.

 What is the flame retardant made of?

 Saatva Classic: Natural plant-based thistle

 The bottom line: When it comes to mattresses, toxic ingredients are most likely to turn up in fabrics and components treated with fire retardants, such as covers and foam padding.
-Saatva’s fire barrier is made from all-natural material—thistle pulp woven into a mesh—without the use of harmful chemicals.
-Casper uses a woven silica sock that does not contain any flame retardant chemicals.
+Saatva’s fire barrier is made from an all-natural material—thistle pulp woven into a mesh—without the use of harmful chemicals.
+Casper uses a woven silica sock that doesn’t contain any flame-retardant chemicals.

 Is the mattress cover organic?

 Saatva Classic: Yes

 The bottom line: The Saatva Classic mattress is covered in organic cotton treated with Guardin®, a plant-based antimicrobial that inhibits bacteria and prolongs the life of the fabric.
 Casper Nova Hybrid’s cover is made from a blend of recycled polyester and polyester, cotton, rayon, and spandex.
 (Here’s what you need to know about organic mattress components.)